Overview

 Selection process

-Each participating UK University will conduct its own recruitment process to select a specified number of candidates to be awarded Commonwealth Shared Scholarships.
-Universities must put forward their selected candidates to the CSC in March 2023.
-The CSC will then confirm that these candidates meet the eligibility criteria for this programme.
-Universities will inform candidates of their results by July 2023.
+Each participating UK university will conduct its own recruitment process to select a specified number of candidates to be awarded Commonwealth Shared Scholarships and put these forward to the CSC.
+The CSC will then confirm that these candidates meet the eligibility criteria for the programme.

 Applications will be considered according to the following selection criteria: